 A historical summary identifies when and where the important advances in the water industry took place so as to help recognise both the outstanding as well as the most representative surviving sites - the unique but also the ubiquitous - and to locate potentially significant ones.
-A number of case studies are included to aid the comparative analysis of historic properties.
+A selection of case studies is included to aid the comparative analysis of historic properties.

-Overall, in our view the water infrastructure from the pre-industrial period is comparatively well represented in the UNESCO list, although with a preponderance of aqueduct bridges.
-The heritage of the modern water industry, on the other hand, is almost entirely absent despite its unarguable relevance to human development, as discussed above.
+Overall, in our view the water infrastructure from the pre-industrial period is comparatively well represented in the UNESCO list, although with a preponderance of aqueduct bridges, but the heritage of the modern water industry is almost entirely absent, despite its unarguable relevance to human development.
 A selection of outstanding networks or collections of integrated sites should be made to correct this imbalance.